-Areas of expertise: Next-generation mobile networks and operator strategy, mobile broadband, LTE and WiMAX.
+Areas of expertise: Next-generation mobile networks and strategies, mobile broadband, LTE

 Julian Bright is a Senior Analyst and part of Informa Telecoms & Media’s Networks team.
-In his role he writes about a range of wireless broadband technologies including WCDMA/HSPA, LTE, CDMA20001x EV-DO, mobile WiMAX and Wi-Fi, and covers associated technology areas such as wireless VoIP, fixed-mobile convergence, next generation IP core networks and IMS technologies and strategies.
+He writes about a range of wireless broadband technologies including LTE, WCDMA/HSPA and Wi-Fi, and covers associated technology areas such as small cells and hetnets, next-generation IP core networks and IMS technologies and strategies.
+His specialist areas of research include mobile access network evolution and global spectrum availability and deployment strategies for LTE.
 He is a regular speaker and session chair at Informa conferences.
-His current area of research is into global spectrum availability and deployment strategies for LTE.

 Julian holds a joint honours degree in English and History.